Amazfit T-Rex 3 – Suunto Race, Polar Grit X2 Pro, Coros Vertix 2Amazfit T-Rex 3 Review – A Fenix Competitor from Zepp Health

 The running power data was significantly higher than every other source I compared it to, and the running cadence was recorded as double, measuring footfalls instead.
 Elevation tracking was also intermittent and seemed slightly too high.

 Heart rate accuracy varied—some results were good, and others showed issues, such as cadence lock.
-Heart rate accuracy on wearables depends on many factors so that you may get perfect results depending on your usage type and physiology.
+Heart rate accuracy on wearables depends on many factors; you may get better or worse results depending on your usage type and physiology.

 Here are six heart rate test charts for different sports: hiking, running, and cycling.